Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Using a mandoline will make slicing the vegetables even easier than with a knife.

-Switch things up to personalize your vegetable au gratin.
+Switch things up to personalize your vegetable au gratin and keep things in season!
 Here are a few of the best veggies with cheese:

 - Broccoli